 When using one (or more) ethernet GigE camera and you don't have live images, the packets size and packets delay can be the problem.

-Sometime you do encounter issues such as frames overlapping, or the previous image is partially over-imposed on the new one.
+Sometime you can encounter issues such as frames overlapping, so the previous image is partially over-imposed on the new one.

 From programming software you may see errors such as failed to get image, getting image failed, incomplete frame.

 Please optimize these values by slowly increasing them until you receive live images or no longer have problems with image.

 On the galaxy software:

 From Python you can set the values by adding these lines:

 When using multiple camera you need to change the GevSCPS and GevSCPD to specific values, please refer to this page (bottom):Frame rate calculator

 See also our article about connecting multiple GigE cameras to one ethernet-port.